Skip to content

 Replace the placeholders with your own values:

-Once you create the target you'll get the 'Target Id' as a response.
-That id will be used to trigger DAST scans in the next section.
+Once you create the target you'll get the target id as a response.
+You will use it to trigger DAST scans in the next section.

 Trigger DAST analysis scans#